trimox/angular-mdc-web/CONTRIBUTING.md

     git pull --ff upstream master
     ```

-## <a name="rules"></a> Coding Rules
-To ensure consistency throughout the source code, keep these rules in mind as you are working:

-* Our entire coding style is enforced automatically through the use of linters.
-* All features or bug fixes **must be tested** by one or more specs (unit-tests).
-* We follow [Google's JavaScript Style Guide][js-style-guide].

 ### Code review
 Regardless of language or platform, all code goes through code review before it can be merged into main branches.